 4. Promotes Relaxation and Mental Recovery

-Massage Techniques That May Help
+Massage Techniques That Can Support Sore Muscles

 Not all massages are created equal when it comes to muscle recovery.
 Here are a few modalities we commonly recommend at FlexiFit Physiotherapy:

-Targets muscle groups used during physical activity.
+- Sports Massage: Targets muscle groups used during physical activity.
 Often used before or after exercise to support performance and recovery.

-Focuses on treating injuries or areas of dysfunction.
+- Remedial Massage: Focuses on treating injuries or areas of dysfunction.
 Helps release tight muscles, improve mobility, and reduce chronic discomfort.

-Involves sustained pressure to release tension in the fascia (connective tissue around muscles).
+- Myofascial Release: Involves sustained pressure to release tension in the fascia (connective tissue around muscles).
 Can be beneficial for lingering post-exercise stiffness.

 Other Ways to Support Muscle Recovery